Get Inspired: How to get into Football

 Football also promotes teamwork on and off the pitch, as many teams socialise together.

 It's a simple, fast-moving and exciting team game which showcases skill, agility and athleticism.

 Jamie Vardy's remarkable rise from non-league football to Premier League winner with Leicester City has ensured that grassroots football will remain a buzzword for years to come.

 Despite the seemingly exponential increase in the Premier League's glitz - and profits - it is on Britain's parks and playing fields that the future of the sport is ensured.

 To find a local club near you, check out your national body's club finders here: England, Scotland, Wales, Northern Ireland.
 There is also a Creating Chances scheme in England, and Football Fun Days in Wales.

 - If you don't fancy getting muddy, you could try five-a-side.
 Played on a smaller pitch, it's a good way to make sure you get on the ball more often - and run less!
 Click here to find out where you can play in England.

 - Futsal is similar to five-a-side, only played with a smaller, heavier ball.
 It places greater emphasis on individual skill and ball control, and is played extensively in both Brazil and Mediterranean Europe.

 - Struggle to get the joints moving?
-Walking football could be the answer!
+Walking Football could be the answer!
 Essentially walking football is like football.
 Except you walk.
-Check it out here.
+Check it out here and here.

 - If you're more interested in stepovers than Sunday league, then freestyle could be for you.
 The video above will show you what's possible at the very top, but to get started click here.